1952 United States Senate election in Wisconsin

 The 1952 United States Senate election in Wisconsin was held on November 4, 1952.

-Incumbent Republican U.S. Senator Joseph McCarthy was elected to a second term in office over Democrat Thomas E. Fairchild.
+Incumbent Senator Joseph McCarthy was elected to a second term in office over Democrat Thomas E. Fairchild.
 McCarthy did not complete his term; he died on May 2, 1957, and was succeeded by William Proxmire in a special election.

-As of 2024, this is the last time that the Republicans have won the Class 1 senate seat in Wisconsin.
+As of 2024, this is the last time that a Republican has won the Class 1 Senate seat in Wisconsin.
+This is also the last time Portage County went Republican in the Class 1 Senate seat in Wisconsin.